 Global Encounters Photo Exhibit & Contest

 The Lewis Global Studies Center Global Encounters Photo Contest and Exhibit provides a venue for Smith students to share their global experiences with the Smith community.
 All Smith students are encouraged to submit a photo or two depicting a global encounter they experienced abroad or within the United States.
 An event held in the fall semester will discuss photography composition, how to choose what to submit and how to abide by ethical photography guidelines.

 Each student may submit up to two photos; each photo must be for a different category.
-The deadline to submit photos is Monday, October 15, 2018.
+The deadline to submit photos is generally in October of each year.
+Stay tuned for the 2019 date!

 - Up Close: Close-up images of a specific person or thing.
 (Micro view)